Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

-\paragraph{Shift durations} durations $q_{s,d,j}$ are computed by parsing the official school timetable and converting start/end times into decimal hours.
-When both $T1$ and $T2$ are active on a given day, both durations are included.
-If a site does not operate during a specific shift, the duration is set to zero.
-This ensures that only feasible assignments are considered during optimization. \paragraph{Continuity and preferences} to capture staff-specific constraints, we introduce two types of preferences: \begin{itemize} \item \emph{Binding continuity}: certain collaborators are strictly associated with one or more sites; \item \emph{Non-binding preferences}: collaborators express preferences for working at certain sites, which are encouraged but not mandatory. \end{itemize} Table \ref{tab:combined_binding_blocks} summarizes these constraints for the schools considered in this study.
+\paragraph{Continuity and preferences} to capture staff-specific constraints, we introduce two types of preferences: \begin{itemize} \item \emph{Binding continuity}: certain collaborators are strictly associated with one or more sites; \item \emph{Non-binding preferences}: collaborators express preferences for working at certain sites, which are encouraged but not mandatory. \end{itemize} Table \ref{tab:combined_binding_blocks} summarizes these constraints for the schools considered in this study.

-The set of weight configurations $(w_1, w_2, w_3, w_4)$ used in the objective function are chosen according to the school's guidelines on preferences and order of importance, with values $w_1 = 0.5$, $w_2 = 0.3$, and $w_3 = 0.2$.
+\paragraph{Objective function weights} the set of weight configurations $(w_1, w_2, w_3)$ used in the objective function is selected in accordance with the school’s internal guidelines regarding operational priorities and the relative importance of the considered criteria.
+In the real-world instances, the weights are fixed to $w_1 = 0.5$, $w_2 = 0.3$, and $w_3 = 0.2$, reflecting a stronger emphasis on limiting multi-site assignments, followed by adherence to contractual weekly workloads and, finally, the satisfaction of collaborators’ site preferences.